Cloud-SPAN/cloud-admin-guide-2-managing-aws-instances/_episodes/02-instances-management-tasks.md

 ![Screenshot of Linux terminal showing the middle part of the output results of the command csinstances_create.sh run previously.](../fig/02-instances-management/03-results-of-running-csinstance_create.sh-associating-IPaddress.png){: width="900px"}

 The final step in creating instances is to **configure each instance**, see bottom of screenshot above and the screenshot below.
 We will look in some detail at the output of configuring instances in [Section 8.
-Troubleshooting](#8-troubleshooting) below and in the next episode  [AMIs Management Tasks](../03-ami-management-tasks).
+Troubleshooting](#8-troubleshooting) and in the next episode  [AMIs Management Tasks](../03-ami-management-tasks).
 For the time being you only need to know that configuring each instance consists of:

 - enabling access to the `csuser` account --- a newly created instance can only be accessed through the `ubuntu` user account
 - configuring the "**host name**" to be the instance domain name (instead of the instance IP address), so that the terminal prompt, when accessing the instance with `ssh`, is something like this: `csuser@instance01:~ $` and `ubuntu@instance01.cloud-span.aws.york.ac.uk:~ $` --- instead of something like this: `csuser@52.212.13.253:~ $` and `ubuntu@52.212.13.253:~ $`.